Khatron Ke Khiladi 10: Angry Rohit Shetty Slams Tejasswi; Says 'I Can Throw You Out Of The Show’

 In the promo, Tejasswi was seen saying, "Rohit sir ne Amruta ko advantage diya.
 Mere pair jal gaya hai issliye (Rohit Shetty has given Amruta advantage as I can't perform better due to my leg being burnt because of the earlier task)."

-To which, Rohit Shetty said, "Mai yaha taxi mey baith kar nahi aaya hu, bahut mehnat ki hai yaha pahuchne ke liye (I've not come this far by any shortcut and have worked hard to where I am today)."
+To which, Rohit Shetty said, "Mai yaha taxi mey baith kar nahi aaya hu, bahut mehnat ki hai yaha pahuchne ke liye (I've not come this far by any shortcut and have worked hard to reach where I am today)."
 He further added, "Stay in your limits.
 I can throw you out of the show."

 Well, to know if this was just a prank or not, we will have to watch the upcoming episode.